BHTOM-Team/bhtom2/Documentation/Documentation.md

-# BHTOM2 Script Documentation
+# BHTOM2 API Documentation

 ## Introduction

-This scripts allows you to use the BHTOM2 by REST API.
+This is a simple guide for BHTOM's REST API.
+It lets you use BHTOM webpage features in your own programs.
+You can get a list of targets, add observations, download data and more.
+Let's get started!

-To use API you shoud get your own TOKEN!
+> **Remember!** To use API you should get your own TOKEN!

 # AUTHORIZATION API